Slieve League

 Slieve League is a mountain on the Atlantic coast of County Donegal, Ireland.
 At 601 m, it has the second-highest sea cliffs in Ireland, after Croaghaun, and some of the highest sea cliffs in Europe.

-The Irish naturalist Robert Lloyd Praeger wrote in 1939:A tall mountain of nearly 2000 feet, precipitous on its northern side, has been devoured by the sea till the southern face forms a precipice likewise, descending on this side right into the Atlantic from the long knife-edge which forms the summit.
+In his 1937 memoir The Way That I Went, the Irish naturalist Robert Lloyd Praeger wrote of the location:

+A tall mountain of nearly 2000 feet, precipitous on its northern side, has been devoured by the sea till the southern face forms a precipice likewise, descending on this side right into the Atlantic from the long knife-edge which forms the summit.
 The traverse of this ridge, the "One Man's Path", is one of the most remarkable walks to be found in Ireland - not actually dangerous, but needing a good head and careful progress on a stormy day....The northern precipice, which drops 1500 feet into the coomb surrounding the Little Lough Agh, harbours the majority of the alpine plants of Slieve League, the most varied group of alpines to be found anywhere in Donegal.